sgaur99/Projects/README.md

 ## 🔥 Featured Projects

+- **[HIV Trends and Economic Indicators Analysis](https://github.com/sgaur99/hiv-trends-analysis.git)**: An in-depth analysis of HIV prevalence across Europe (2007–2016) and its correlation with GDP and unemployment.
+This project highlights actionable insights and uses custom-built datasets, Python scripts, and SQL for advanced analytics and KPI generation.
 - **[RNN Arithmetic Solver](https://github.com/sgaur99/rnn-arithmetic-solve.git)**: A Recurrent Neural Network that performs arithmetic operations—addition, subtraction, and multiplication—on numerical sequences, showcasing how RNNs handle sequential data.
 - **[Titanic Analysis Prediction](https://github.com/sgaur99/titanic-analysis-prediction)**: An exploration of the Titanic dataset to analyze passenger survival and prediction, based on various features such as gender, class, and family size.